SchlossLab/Doherty_CDprediction_mBio_2017/submission/Doherty_CDprediciton_mBio_2017_finaldraft.md

 disease severity in new-onset, pediatric Crohn’s disease (CD) patients (11, 12).
-Additionally, recent studies suggest the gut microbiota could be used to predict clinical response to treatment in individuals with IBD (13, 14).
-It remains to be determined, however, whether the composition of the fecal gut microbiota can predict and monitor response to CD therapy.
-Considering the involvement of the immune system and previous evidence for involvement of the microbiome, we hypothesize that response to immunological CD therapy can be predicted using microbiome data.
+Additionally, recent studies suggest the gut microbiota could be used to predict clinical response to treatment in individuals with IBD, including anti-integrin biologics (13, 14) and treament in pediatric IBD with anti-TNF-*α* or immunomodulators (15, 16).
+It remains to be determined, however, whether the composition of the fecal gut microbiota can predict and monitor response to biologic CD therapy directed at other targets, such as IL-23.
+Considering the involvement of the immune system and previous evidence for involvement of the microbiome, we hypothesize that response to anti-IL-23 CD therapy can be predicted using microbiome data.

-CD is a global health concern causing large economic and health care impacts (15, 16).
+CD is a global health concern causing large economic and health care impacts (17, 18).
 The disease is characterized by patches of ulceration and inflammation along the entire gastrointestinal tract, with most cases involving the ileum and colon.
-Currently, individuals with CD are treated based on disease location and risk of complications using escalating immunosuppressive treatment, and/or surgery, with the goal of achieving and sustaining remission (17, 18).
-Faster induction of remission following diagnosis reduces the risk of irreversible intestinal damage and disability (18–20).
-Ideally, clinicians would be able to determine personalized treatment options for CD patients at diagnosis that would result in faster achievement of remission (21).
+Currently, individuals with CD are treated based on disease location and risk of complications using escalating immunosuppressive treatment, and/or surgery, with the goal of achieving and sustaining remission (19, 20).
+Faster induction of remission following diagnosis reduces the risk of irreversible intestinal damage and disability (20–22).
+Ideally, clinicians would be able to determine personalized treatment options for CD patients at diagnosis that would result in faster achievement of remission (23).
-Therefore, recent research has been focused on identifying noninvasive biomarkers to monitor CD severity and predict therapeutic response (22–24).
+Therefore, recent research has been focused on identifying noninvasive biomarkers to monitor CD severity and predict therapeutic response (24–26).

-The precise etiology of CD remains unknown, but host genetics, environmental exposure, and the gut microbiome appear to be involved (15, 25).
-Individuals with CD have reduced microbial diversity in their guts, compared to healthy individuals, with a lower relative abundance of *Firmicutes* and an increased relative abundance of *Enterobacteraciae* and *Bacteroides* (11, 26–29).
-Additionally, genome-wide association studies of individuals with CD identified several susceptibility loci including loci involved in the IL-23 signaling pathway, which could impact the gut microbiota composition and function (17, 26, 30–33).
-If the fecal microbiota can be used to monitor disease severity and predict response to specific treatment modalities, then clinicians could use it as a noninvasive tool for prescribing therapies that result in faster remission (34).
+The precise etiology of CD remains unknown, but host genetics, environmental exposure, and the gut microbiome appear to be involved (17, 27).
+Individuals with CD have reduced microbial diversity in their guts, compared to healthy individuals, with a lower relative abundance of *Firmicutes* and an increased relative abundance of *Enterobacteraciae* and *Bacteroides* (11, 28–31).
+Additionally, genome-wide association studies of individuals with CD identified several susceptibility loci including loci involved in the IL-23 signaling pathway, which could impact the gut microbiota composition and function (19, 28, 32–35).
+If the fecal microbiota can be used to monitor disease severity and predict response to specific treatment modalities, then clinicians could use it as a noninvasive tool for prescribing therapies that result in faster remission (36).

-The FDA recently approved Ustekinumab (UST), a monoclonal antibody directed against the shared p40 subunit of IL-12 and IL-23, for the treatment of CD (18, 35–37).
-Given the potential impact of IL-23 on the microbiota (30–33), we hypothesized that response to UST could be influenced by differences in subjects’ gut microbiota and that UST treatment may alter the fecal microbiota.
-The effects of biologic treatment of IBD on the microbiota are not yet well described, but are hypothesized to be indirect, as these drugs act on host factors (17).
-We analyzed the fecal microbiota of subjects who participated in a double-blinded, placebo-controlled Phase II clinical trial that demonstrated the safety and efficacy of UST for treating CD (35).
+The FDA recently approved Ustekinumab (UST), a monoclonal antibody directed against the shared p40 subunit of IL-12 and IL-23, for the treatment of CD (20, 37–39).
+Given the potential impact of IL-23 on the microbiota (32–35), we hypothesized that response to UST could be influenced by differences in subjects’ gut microbiota and that UST treatment may alter the fecal microbiota.
+The effects of biologic treatment of IBD on the microbiota are not yet well described, but are hypothesized to be indirect, as these drugs act on host factors (19).
+We analyzed the fecal microbiota of subjects who participated in a double-blinded, placebo-controlled Phase II clinical trial that demonstrated the safety and efficacy of UST for treating CD (37).
 The original study found that UST induction treatment had an increased rate of response as well as increased rates of response and remission with UST maintenance therapy, compared to placebo.
 We quantified the